theodox/tadwtf/tadwtf_outline.md

 		- Good strats will fail.
 Good service will not magic away production crises
 		- Managing  crises is a *critical* part of TA
 * production experience is _the_ key
-	- can't help what you don't do
-	- Good TA needs to be able to switch hit as a production artist
-		- not the best, but pro-level
-	- Ideally they have "lived the life"
 	- You need this for three reasons
  		- Can't do good tactics if you don't know the customers
 		- Can't do good strategy if you don't know the way things are made
-		- In the crises you need to be able to pitch in where needed, business card be damns
+		- In the crises you need to be able to pitch in where needed, business card be damned
+	- Don't want to waltz in with no knowledge of ground truths
 * Disaster preparedness
 	- The main reason you need experiences is to avoid all the hidden minefields
 	- A lot of development is unplanned